Magritte-code/Magritte/docs/src/4_extra_options/adaptive_ng_acceleration.rst

    parameters.use_adaptive_Ng_acceleration = False #(default = True)

 2. We can allow the Ng-acceleration to ignore the first iteration (and the first iteration after each Ng-acceleration step) when computing the extrapolation.
-As Ng-acceleration implicitly assumes some kind of linearity for the convergence for the level populations, pruning the first step can improve the convergence behavior.
+As Ng-acceleration implicitly assumes some kind of linearity for the convergence for the level populations, pruning the first step can impact the convergence behavior.
 To change the number of iterations M which we exclude from Ng-acceleration, one can set

 .. code-block:: python

-   parameters.Ng_acceleration_remove_N_its = M #(default = 1)
+   parameters.Ng_acceleration_remove_N_its = M #(default = 0)

 .. note::